skolmuirgheasa/openfilmai/README.md

 - The GCS bucket is used for temporary storage of images during video generation.
 You'll be charged for storage and data transfer according to Google Cloud pricing.
 - If you don't specify a bucket name, the app will attempt to create one automatically using your project ID.

+## How Smoothing Works

+OpenFilm AI includes a powerful smoothing feature to create seamless transitions between clips, especially when generating continuous shots.

+**The Concept:**
+When you generate a new shot using the "End Frame" of the previous shot as the "Start Frame", there can still be a slight jump or stutter.
+Smoothing fixes this by using optical flow interpolation.

+**How to use it:**
+1. On the timeline, you'll see a small arrow `→` between two adjacent clips.
+2. Click the **"Smooth"** checkbox in the transition bar.
+3. Click **"Apply"**.

+**What happens under the hood:**
+1. The app takes the last few frames of Clip A and the first few frames of Clip B.
+2. It uses OpenCV's DIS (Dense Inverse Search) optical flow algorithm to analyze the motion between frames.
+3. It generates intermediate frames to blend the motion seamlessly.
+4. The result is a new, merged video file that replaces the original two clips on the timeline.

+**Note:** This process requires the backend to process video frames, so it may take a few seconds depending on your hardware.

+## Integrating Custom Models

+OpenFilm AI is designed to be extensible.
+While it comes with built-in support for major providers, you can add custom models running locally or on other endpoints.

+### Adding a Local Model (Advanced)

+Currently, adding local models requires modifying the backend code.
+We are working on a plugin system, but for now:

+1. **Backend Integration:**
+   - Navigate to `backend/ai/`.
+   - Create a new client file (e.g., `my_model_client.py`) that implements the generation logic.
+   - You can look at `replicate_client.py` for inspiration.
+   - Register your new client in `backend/main.py`.

+2. **Frontend UI:**
+   - In `frontend/src/App.tsx`, look for the `replicateModel` select dropdown.
+   - Add your new model to the list of options.
+   - Ensure the backend `generate_shot` endpoint handles the new model string.

+For simple integrations (e.g., using a different Replicate model), you can often just add the model ID string (e.g., `owner/model-name`) to the frontend dropdown, as the Replicate client is generic.

 ## Project Structure

 ```